Ussher chronology

-The chronology is sometimes called the Ussher–Lightfoot chronology because John Lightfoot published a similar chronology in 1642–1644.
-This, however, is a misnomer, as the chronology is based on Ussher's work alone and not that of Lightfoot.
-Ussher deduced that the first day of creation was October 22, 4004 BC on the proleptic Julian calendar, near the autumnal equinox.
+The chronology is sometimes called the Ussher–Lightfoot chronology because John Lightfoot published a similar chronology in 1642–1644; however, this is a misnomer, as the chronology is based on Ussher's work alone and not that of Lightfoot.
+Ussher deduced that the first day of creation was October 23, 4004 BC on the proleptic Julian calendar, near the autumnal equinox.
 Lightfoot similarly deduced that Creation began at nightfall near the autumnal equinox, but in the year 3929 BC.